[AUDIO VERSION: I also recorded an audio version of this blog post. Click below to listen. Let me know if this is something you find helpful!]

 On the left hand side of your Ads Manager, click on Reports…

 The default report isn’t particularly useful, and it’s why most advertisers don’t dig in more.
-It provides 17 columns of data for all campaigns run during the past seven days:
+It provides 17 columns of data for all The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. run during the past seven days:

 - Start Date